 Step 3 Wrap Party

 Lay the glass on the table and wrap it in packing paper.
 Push the paper into the cavity if possible.
-Use bubble wrap over the packing paper and secure it with the tape.
+Use bubble paper over the packing paper and secure it with the tape.
 Wrap the stem separately, doubling up on the wrap in the narrow portion of the stem.
 Secure with tape.
-Take a large piece of bubble wrap and make another layer of protection by enclosing the entire piece of glass with it.
+Take a large piece of bubble paper and make another layer of protection by enclosing the entire piece of glass with it.
 Secure with tape.

 Step 4 Preparing the Box